salesforcecli/plugin-data/messages/tree.import.md

 - Import records using a plan definition file into your default org:

   <%= config.bin %> <%= command.id %> --plan Account-Contact-plan.json

-# importFailure

-Plan definition file %s did not validate against the schema.

-# importFailureActions

-Did you run the "<%- config.bin %> data export tree" command with the --plan flag?
-Make sure you're importing a plan file.
-Get help with the import plan schema by running "<%= config.bin %> data import tree --confighelp".